Mubashir-ali-baig/block-x-challenge7/readme.md

-Implemented an ECDSA message signature contract using solidity along with its verification using escrecover funcition with metamask and ganache integration.
+Implemented an ECDSA message signature contract using solidity along with its verification using ecrecover function with metamask and ganache integration.